python/cpython/Doc/library/ctypes.rst

    >>> print(libc.time(None))  # doctest: +SKIP
    1150640792

-Here is a more advanced example, it uses the :func:`strchr` function, which expects a string pointer and a char, and returns a pointer to a string::
+Here is a more advanced example, it uses the :func:`!strchr` function, which expects a string pointer and a char, and returns a pointer to a string::

    >>> strchr = libc.strchr